-- Wanting to dress in the clothes usually worn by the opposite gender.
+- Wanting to dress in the clothes usually worn by the opposite sex.

-- Wanting to play the types of games those of the opposite gender usually play.
+- Wanting to play the types of games those of the opposite sex usually play.

-- Wanting to play with the opposite gender more than their own.
+- Wanting to play with the opposite sex more than their own.

 - Saying they dislike their genitals or wish to get rid of them.

-- Saying they are the opposite gender or saying they wish to be the opposite gender.
+- Saying they are the opposite sex or saying they wish to be the opposite sex.

-Gender behaviour is quite stereotyped, and there is a lot of overlap.
-Not every girl who wants to dress in boys' clothes, or every boy who likes to play with dolls is struggling with gender dysphoria!
+In many cultures the usual behaviour of each sex is quite stereotyped, and there is a lot of overlap.
+Not every girl who wants to dress in boys' clothes, or every boy who likes to play with dolls is struggling with gender dysphoria.